benjaminkott/bootstrap_package/README.rst

 The goal of this package is to give an advanced example of how modern templating in TYPO3 CMS can be handled nicely without depending on third party extensions.
-Bootstrap Package is built on top of CSS_STYLED_CONTENT >= 7.6 and comes with a fully configurable Frontend via TypoScript.
+Bootstrap Package is built for >= 7.6 and comes with a fully configurable Frontend via TypoScript.
 This includes the TypoScript Constant Editor.

 Minimal Dependencies
 ====================

 * TYPO3 CMS 7.6 or greater
-* Installed System Extension CSS_STYLED_CONTENT 7.6 or greater

 Quick Install Guide
 ===================